 - Upholds standards and values as described in “Responsibilities of Community Members” in the Community Handbook

-- Two years construction experience with a working knowledge of basic home building skills including framing, roofing, drywall, porches/ramps and trim work (Skill with plumbing, electrical or related field is a plus but not required).
-Candidates who do not have this experience level need to demonstrate a desire and motivation to be trained in these areas.
+- Two years construction experience with a working knowledge of basic home building skills including framing, roofing, drywall, porches/ramps, and trim work.

 - Strong leadership and organizational skills